(The Assurance of Salvation and What We Are to Do About it)

 The station master smiled and replied, “Yes, the ticket is good, and, no, you don’t need a reservation.
 The ticket is all you need.
 When the train arrives, there will be a seat for you.”

 “Great!”
-I replied, and then added, “Well, when is the next train going to get here?”
+I said, and then added, “Well, when is the next train going to get here?”

 The station master smiled and said, “I don’t know.”